zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 We explore how our primitive origins as very social creatures are deeply embedded in our own behaviors in this modern life.
 We talk through how past traumas or experiences can influence present responses in surprising ways.
 We find compassion for those who seem to be bringing discomfort to the table and feel how that helps to foster peace and rationality.

-By building a blueprint for a better, more evolved, more peaceful understanding of human behavior, we can more skillfully navigate tricky situations.
+By building a blueprint for a better, more evolved, more peaceful understanding of human behavior, we can more skillfully navigate tricky situations in life and in work.
 We can confidently engage in conversations that would have otherwise made us shy away, for fear of the unknown of discomfort.
+Consistently better outcomes are the result.

 ### Practicing Hard Communication

 Well-functioning therapy can be seen as a training ground for open communication around otherwise difficult issues.
 Too often, we hide from discomforts, cozy in a place where they don't need to be surfaced.
 This is anti-productive on many levels, and in business can even be seen as negligence or dishonesty if you are aware of a bad situation but are afraid to talk about it out of fear of uncomfortable feelings.

-A patient in effective therapy has a high level of comfort with their therapist.
+One hallmark of a patient engaged in effective therapy is that they have a high level of comfort with their therapist.
 Therapy is most productive when nothing is held back - be it words or emotions.
-It may take some time to arrive at that level of comfort with a therapist, but it should be the goal, with appropriate time-to-success boundaries set.
+It may take some time to arrive at that level of comfort with a therapist, but it should be the goal; with appropriate time-to-success boundaries set.
 The presence of good chemistry is just as important in a therapist-patient relationship as any other close relationship.

 Therapy is, among other things, practice talking about difficult things.
 It's a training center for honing in on crafting messages of honesty and compassion, keeping our wits about us in the face of anger or fear.
 This is a critical foundation for effective personal and business communication.